conversejs/converse.js/docs/source/style_guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When writing an a block such as an ``if`` or ``while`` statement, always use
-curly brackets around the block of code.
-Either when not strictly required by
+curly brackets around that block of code.
+Even when not strictly required by
-the compiler.
+the compiler (for example if its only one line inside the ``if`` statement).

 For example, like this: